-Health-Public health is a major concern of the Commonwealth.
+Health - Public health is a major concern for the Commonwealth.
 Pennsylvania's birth rate, after record increases in the 1980s, declined throughout most of the 1990s.
-The 2000 birth rate of 11.9 per 1,000 population was 17 percent lower than the United States rate of 14.5.
+The live birth rate for 2008 was 12.0 per 1,000 population, an increase from 11.9 recorded in 2000.
+This statistic is 17 percent lower than the United States 2008 rate of 14.0.
+Pennsylvania's 2008 birth rate is the highest since 1999.
+The rate per thousand women age 15 to 44 was 60.6 births, which ranked fortieth among the states.
 Since 1980, the percentage of births to older mothers (aged 30+) has increased dramatically.
-Pennsylvania's 2000 general fertility rate was 44 percent lower than the 1960 general fertility rate for the state.
-In comparing Pennsylvania birth and fertility rates to United States rates back to 1950, Pennsylvania's rates were consistently lower, even during the "babyboom" years of 1950 through 1964.
+Pennsylvania's 2000 general fertility rate was a remarkable 44 percent lower than the 1960 general fertility rate for the state.
+In comparing Pennsylvania's birth and fertility rates to United States rates back to 1950, Pennsylvania's rates have been consistently about 16 percent lower, even during the "baby boom" years of 1950 through 1964.

-In 1998, Pennsylvania's infant death rate (7.1 per 1,000 live births dying within the first 364 days) was just below the national average (7.2) and ranked as the twentieth highest among the fifty states and the District of Columbia.
-In the past, Pennsylvania's infant death rate has usually been similar to the United States rate.
+In 2005, Pennsylvania's infant death rate (7.3 per 1,000 infants dying within their first 364 days) was above the national average of 6.9 percent and ranked as the nineteenth highest among the fifty states and the District of Columbia.
+This was a slight increase (0.2 percent) from 2000.
+In past decades Pennsylvania's infant death rate had usually been close to the United States' rate.